-In the six seasons since taking over as head coach of Harvard’s century-old men’s basketball program, Tommy Amaker has reinvented the Crimson into an Ivy League power with a national presence.
-He has directed Harvard to a period of unprecedented prosperity in the form of back-to-back NCAA tournament appearances, three consecutive Ivy League championships and four 20-win seasons in a row.
+In the seven seasons since taking over as head coach of Harvard’s century-old men’s basketball program, Tommy Amaker has reinvented the Crimson into an Ivy League power with a national presence.
+He has directed Harvard to a period of unprecedented prosperity in the form of three straight NCAA tournament appearances, four consecutive Ivy League championships and five 20-win seasons in a row.

 Amaker was introduced as head coach by Nichols Family Director of Athletics Bob Scalise on April 13, 2007, following six seasons as head coach at Michigan and four at the helm of Seton Hall.
-Amaker owns a 288-205 career record: 112-66 at Harvard, 108-84 at Michigan and 68-55 at Seton Hall.
-He ranks fourth on Harvard’s all-time wins list and has earned numerous Coach of the Year awards, including the Clarence “Big House” Gaines College Basketball Coach of the Year Award, presented to the top minority basketball coach in NCAA Division I.
+Amaker owns a 315-210 career record: 139-71 at Harvard, 108-84 at Michigan and 68-55 at Seton Hall.
+He ranks third on Harvard’s all-time wins list and has earned numerous Coach of the Year awards, including the 2013 Clarence “Big House” Gaines College Basketball Coach of the Year Award, presented to the top minority basketball coach in NCAA Division I.

 Before beginning his head-coaching career, Amaker won two NCAA championships and advanced to five Final Fours as an assistant and associate head coach at Duke.
 He was previously a four-year starter at point guard for the Blue Devils, leading the team to the 1986 NCAA title game before earning All-America honors and recognition as the nation’s top defensive player in his senior year of 1987.

-Amaker’s 2012-13 Crimson squad—New England’s only representative in the NCAA tournament—was the talk of the nation after knocking off third-seeded New Mexico, but his Harvard teams have long been making headlines, with each season bringing more program milestones.
+Harvard has garnered the attention of the nation after advancing to the NCAA tournament third round each of the last two years, but Amaker’s teams have long been making headlines, with each season bringing more program milestones.
 Some of the highlights:

 Among Amaker’s career achievements:

-Under Amaker, Harvard has set a new standard of success every season.
-The most recent high-water mark came with the historic NCAA tournament win against New Mexico, ranked 10th nationally.
+A year earlier, Harvard earned a historic win in the NCAA tournament as the 14th-seeded Crimson upset third-seeded New Mexico, which was ranked 10th nationally.
 The victory was the first by the Crimson against a top-10 opponent and left Harvard among the nation’s top 32 teams at season’s end.
 The 2012-13 season also saw Amaker become the fourth head coach to win 100 games at Harvard, reaching that milestone on Jan.
-5, 2013, when Harvard defeated Rice, 92-62.
+5, 2013, when the Crimson defeated Rice, 92-62.

 A win in the NCAA tournament was a natural progression after the 2011-12 season, perhaps the best overall campaign in program history and the first in which the Crimson claimed sole possession of the Ivy title.
 En route to ending its 66-year NCAA tournament drought, Harvard debuted in the national rankings, climbing as high as No. 21 in the ESPN/USA Today coaches poll and No. 22 in the Associated Press poll.
-Finishing 26-5, Harvard set a new school wins record for the third straight year and matched the previous season’s program-best 12-2 Ivy mark.
+Finishing 26-5, Harvard eclipsed the program’s previous record for wins for the third straight year and matched the previous season’s program-best 12-2 Ivy mark.
 The Crimson also won the inaugural Battle 4 Atlantis tournament, with wins against Utah, No. 20 Florida State and UCF.

 For his effort, Amaker was named the USBWA and NABC district coach of the year, as well as the College Insider Ivy League Coach of the Year.
 Amaker was also tabbed a finalist for the Ben Jobe Award and the Hugh Durham Award for coaching and was selected as a candidate for the AP National Coach of the Year.
 He received the NABC, College Insider, Jobe and Durham recognitions for the second straight year.